Humanities & NGOs Jobs

 Communications Assistant (NGO)

-Openings: 1 Location: Nairobi – Kileleshwa (Ring Rd / Riverside link) Overview: Our client tells real stories without sensationalism, balancing donor reporting with community dignity.
-You’ll draft short field updates, interview staff and beneficiaries using consent forms, and package posts that match brand guidelines.
-Expect a mix of desk work and field days to capture photos with context.
-Clear captions and organized assets keep approvals fast.
-If you love purposeful storytelling and careful language, you’ll add value immediately.
+Openings: 1 Location: Nairobi – Kileleshwa (Ring Rd / Riverside link) Overview: Our client produces content that informs and respects communities.
+You’ll craft short field updates, interview staff and beneficiaries, and shape posts that align with brand and donor expectations.
+Accuracy and sensitivity are everything your words and images need to tell the story without exaggeration.
+Expect a rhythm that mixes desk and field work.
+Some days you’ll be organizing photos and consent forms; other days, capturing real-life moments for posts or events.
+Clear captions and tidy media folders keep approvals moving quickly.
+If storytelling with purpose excites you, and you can balance creativity with careful compliance, this role offers immediate impact.
+Follow the path: Comms Assistant → Comms Officer → Comms Lead.
 Key Responsibilities: - Draft stories; edit photos; schedule posts. - Maintain media asset folders and consent forms. - Support small events and press lists.
 Education & Experience: - Diploma in Communication/PR; 0–2 years.
 Skills: - Writing, Canva, basic photography, and safeguarding awareness.
 KPIs: - On-time content, engagement, consent compliance, and asset organization.
 Compensation (Kenya): - Base: KES 52,000–70,000. - Campaign stipend: KES 2,000–4,000 for heavy months.
 Estimates vary with writing samples and field-readiness.
 Benefits: - Medical, phone/data stipend, training.
 Growth Path: - Comms Assistant → Comms Officer → Comms Lead.

 K sh 42,000 – 70,000 gross / month